A small harvest produced fine, concentrated wines that were universally declared. Drink from 2020 – the best will last a lifetime

-A classic port vintage that is remarkable for the sheer depth of colour and richness evident in nearly all the wines.
+Overall the 2000 vintage is remarkable for the sheer depth of colour and richness that is evident in nearly all the wines.